-1 or 2: Non-compliant3: Partially compliant
+1 or 2: Non-compliant

+3: Partially compliant

+4 or 5: Compliant

 - The EEC must justify the numerical scores provided for thequality indicators (criteria) by specifying (if any) the deficiencies. - It is pointed out that, in the case of indicators (criteria) that cannot be applied due to the status of the Department, N/A (= Not Applicable) should be noted and a detailed explanation should be provided on the Department's corresponding policy regarding the specific quality indicator. - In addition, it is important to provide information regarding the compliance with the requirements.
 In particular, the following must be included: